johntruckenbrodt/pyroSAR/docs/general/DEM.rst

 are available.
 Since for SAR processing we are interested in ellipsoid heights, we call the function with the according parameter `geoid_convert` set to `True`.
 This function makes use of :func:`spatialist.auxil.gdalwarp`.
-Conversion of vertical reference systems, e.g. from geoid to ellipsoid, require GDAL version >=2.2.
+Conversion of vertical reference systems, e.g. from geoid to ellipsoid, requires GDAL version >=2.2.

 .. code-block:: python